stevemats/videntta/README.md

 After running the script, it will prompt you to input the path to your file( the one you extracting emails from..).
-Email extraction will happen on the backend automatically and present an output on a separate file with the name match(to present the email match output).
+Email extraction will happen on the backend automatically and present an output on a separate file with the name emailList + extraction date.

-You can also run sample extraction process using the text document residing withing the Test-Doc folder.
+You can also run tests using demo emails located within the Test-Doc folder.

 ## ToDo: